Tuesday, October 15, 2024

 Yet the absurdity continued.

-The author liked to cite terms and conditions of the blog, golden rules s/he proclaimed s/he would live by when it came to comments on the blog.
+The author liked to cite her/his adhering to those terms and conditions of the blog, golden rules s/he proclaimed s/he would live by when it came to comments on the blog.
 These were nothing more than rules posted on the blog that could be applied arbitrarily when the author was in a cranky mood, and proved that the author was really just a hypocrite.

 I'd also pass along feedback, a news tip or send other info that wasn't important to have displayed in a blog comment.
 When I'd submit such info or feedback, I'd start the comment with profanity, and sometimes note the comment wasn't for posting.
 The author didn't edit comments before publishing them, so they wouldn't be posted.
 Worked out well for both of us.